mheap/nexmo-developer/_documentation/en/voice/voice-api/code-snippets/connect-an-inbound-call.md

 > You'll need to expose your server to the open internet.
 During development you can use a tool like [Ngrok](https://www.nexmo.com/blog/2017/07/04/local-development-nexmo-ngrok-tunnel-dr/) to do that.

-When you call your Nexmo Number you will automatically be connected to the number you specified in place of `YOUR_SECOND_NUMBER`.
+When you call your Vonage Number you will automatically be connected to the number you specified in place of `YOUR_SECOND_NUMBER`.